SofaPirate/Plaquette/docs/waves.rst

 Adding waves together allows for the creation of complex and dynamic waveforms.
 By superimposing multiple signals, you can simulate natural phenomena, generate rhythmic patterns, or create rich textures for artistic applications.
-In Plaquette, wave addition is as simple as summing the values of different waves, with the result automatically normalized to stay within the range [0, 1].
+In Plaquette, wave addition is as simple as computing the average value of different waves.

 One compelling example of wave addition is simulating a **heartbeat**.
 A heartbeat typically has two peaks: a stronger primary beat followed by a softer secondary beat.
 This can be achieved by adding